ajs-voices/once-upon-a-dream/scenes/033-christmas-eve-dinner.md

 Zack laughed.
 "Let them assume it's from the girl they approve of.
 Got it."

 I nodded.
 Yeah, the girl they approve of.
-They definitely don't approve of Nox.
+They definitely don't approve of Angel.

 "She hot?"

 I nodded.
 I didn't want to say anything or smirk or give away the fact that she wasn't a she.
 It wasn't that my family didn't know, they just liked to forget and I'd be more than happy to let them.
-Except what if Nox wasn't just a fling?
+Except what if Angel wasn't just a fling?

 I sighed.
 "He's hot."
 I whispered so only Zack would hear me over the tv.